BradH-Dev/secureprogrammingproject/README.md

 `git checkout <your branch>` - This moves you back to your branch to dev your own code back inside your own branch

 If a team member has pushed changes into their branch and it hasn't made it to main yet, check to make sure if a pull request needs to be made.
-Otherwise, just pull straight from main and carry on as normal.
+Otherwise, just pull straight from main and carry on as normal - their code wasn't ready for `main` yet

 # Current system: